ImageScience/SWC2IMG/README.md

 # SWC2IMG
-ImageJ plugin for neuron image synthesis.
+An ImageJ plugin for neuron image synthesis.

 See the [SWC2IMG website](https://imagescience.org/meijering/software/swc2img/) for more information.